 Most responsible investors agree that “one size doesn’t fit all” in ESG.
 For that reason all our clients receive voting policy guidance which reflects their individual beliefs.

 Independent, Objective Governance Research

-What is the basis of Minerva Analytics’s corporate governance policy?
+What is the basis of Manifest’s corporate governance policy?

 In the first instance our research framework is dictated by our clients’ voting policies.
 This is supplemented by local and international guidelines.
 We also regularly review policy research initiated by academics and independent think-tanks.

 In the UK, for example, our research builds on the guidelines published by various trade association Investor Protection Committees (IPCs):

 - The Investment Association (IA)

 - Pension and Lifetime Savings Association (PLSA)

 - The Quoted Companies Alliance (QCA)

 We also factor in the guidelines of major global investors such as, for example, Norges Bank, Aviva, Universities Superannuation Scheme, RailPen and Goldman Sachs Asset Managment, all of whom make their guidelines publicly available.
 The views of global investors with public voting policies are taken into account, whether they are customers or not as this ensures we can offer an across the board perspective of what constitutes best practice.